 One of the other fantastic daytrips from Derawan Islands lies an hour from Sangalaki.
 On reaching Kakaban Island, head inland to visit Jellyfish Lake, a landlocked body of seawater raised above sea level.
 This rare phenomenon has enabled life forms in the lake to evolve separately from those in the surrounding ocean over millions of years.
 It has resulted in numerous unique fish species, many of which are yet to be identified.
 Therefore diving into this peaceful lake, surrounded by lush forests, is an unforgettable experience.

-Setulang Eco Tourism Village
+Setulang Eco-Tourism Village

 Interestingly, people only settled in this village forty years ago.
-Before that the original inhabitants, the Omah Long people, lived much deeper in the Borneo jungle in a place called Long Saan.
-They were happy living sustainably in the forest, but lacked access to key health and education services.
-In 1969 after much discussion, they took the month long journey on foot out of the jungle to their new home.
+Before that, the original inhabitants, the Omah Long people, lived much deeper in the Borneo jungle in a place called Long Saan.
+They were happy living sustainably in the forest but lacked access to key health and education services.
+In 1969, after much discussion, they took the month-long journey on foot out of the jungle to their new home.

-As you walk through the village, children often take your hand and lead you back to meet their parents.
+Walking through the village, children often take your hand and lead you back to meet their parents.
 They will then invite you in for a coffee or to eat something fresh directly from their small garden plot.
 There are no supermarkets, so all the food is produced locally.

 The village has a homestay program, which includes three meals a day.
 From your homestay, your host can arrange a small outboard canoe on an hour’s journey into the nearby pristine forest, Tana Olen and stay in the forest camp for two or three nights.

 This forest is estimated to be 130 million years old, the oldest rainforest on the planet.
-As you walk through among enormous old growth trees, locals also give you a fascinating running commentary on the medicinal plants.
+As you walk through among enormous old-growth trees, locals also give you a fascinating running commentary on the medicinal plants.
 Your guide explains the spiritual significance of the forest, where Dayaks believe their ancestors’ spirits reside.
-In the evening the sape inevitably comes out.
+In the evening, the sape inevitably comes out.
 This is the traditional Dayak guitar, handmade from the local trees.
 As you sit in the campsite listening to the sape, you fall into a rhythm that seems at one with your ancient forest surroundings.

-Setulang eco tourism project funds go directly to the local community and help support educational programs and forest preservation.
+Setulang eco-tourism project funds go directly to the local community and help support educational programs and forest preservation.
 If people keep visiting Setulang and Tana Olan, there will be an added economic incentive to preserve the forests and the cultures sustained by them for the future, rather than destroy them for short-term commercial gain.

 Palangkaraya Waterways and Orangutans